 Stephen joined the Pensions and Lifetime Savings Association in February 2006, initially working with the events team before moving to a website role.

-Jenny joined the Pensions and Lifetime Savings Association in July 2010.
+Steve joined the Pensions and Lifetime Savings Association in July 2018 as PR Manager.

 Becky joined the Pensions and Lifetime Savings Association in July 2008.